 $$X^{\left(f\right)}\left(s_i\right)={\hat{X}}^{\left(f\right)}\left(s_i\right)+\eta^{\left(f\right)}\left(s_i\right),$$

 where ${\hat{X}}^{\left(f\right)}\left(s_i\right)$ is the mean of the downscaled samples at the $i$-th BAU, and $\eta^{\left(f\right)}\left(s_i\right)$ represents a downscaling error.
-Importantly, the downscaling error is spatially correlated, reflecting the natural spatial structure and heterogeneity of environmental processes.
+Importantly, the downscaling error is spatially correlated, as a result of the natural spatial structure (spatial range $\psi_0$) and heterogeneity (spatial variance $\sigma_0^2$) of environmental processes.

-Recall that a GLM with an explanatory variable can be written as, for $i=1, \dots, n\thinspace$,
+Recall that a GLM with an explanatory variable can be written as, for $i=1, \dots, N\thinspace$,

 $$\begin{aligned}